-- 8. Do I have to turn in the "AME Assessment Statement" for every airman?
+8. Do I have to turn in the "AME Assessment Statement" for every airman?

 No. This statement page is only used by an AME who PERFORMS the sleep evaluation (in accordance with AASM guidelines) and finds that the airman does not have evidence of OSA.
-This is NOT to be used for the routine triage function. - 9.
-Does the FAA require a specific type of sleep study if one is warranted?
+This is NOT to be used for the routine triage function.

+9. What are the different types of sleep studies?